 Device programming occurs by executing the program command sequence.
 This initiates the Embedded Program algorithm-an internal algorithm that automatically times the program pulse widths and verifies proper cell margin.
-The Unlock Bypass mode facilitates faster programming times by requiring only two write cycles to program data instead of four.

 Device erasure occurs by executing the erase command sequence.
 This initiates the Embedded Erase algorithm-an internal algorithm that automatically preprograms the array (if it is not already programmed) before executing the erase operation.
 During erase, the device automatically times the erase pulse widths and verifies proper cell margin.